-- Monday and Wednesday, 10 a.m.
-3 p.m.
+- Monday and Thursday, 9 a.m.
+2 p.m.

-- Tuesday and Thursday, 8 a.m.
-1 p.m.
+- Tuesday and Wednesday, 1 5 p.m.

 - Closed Friday, Saturday, Sunday

-Tuberculosis skin testing will only be offered on Monday and Tuesday mornings with the reading of the skin test 48 hours later.
+Tuberculosis skin tests are placed on Monday and read on Thursday only.
 Requires an appointment; call to schedule.

 Proof of Immunity Information (continued)